guihen01/GetAllIssuesPj/README.md

 1. Coded in C#
 2. Developed with Visual Studio 2019
+3. Dowwnload in github  the latest version
+4. Unpack the version
-3. in the directory  execute the application (execute the file :  )
+4. in the directory unpacked, execute the application (execute the below file :  )

 ![alt text](https://github.com/guihen01/GetAllIssuesPj/blob/main/Doc/Capture-How-To-Run.PNG "Logo Title Text 1")